 Click here to read our definitions of public art and socially engaged art.

-2023 will be the fourth year of this program, which grew out of the Engaging Artists Fellowship.
-The Commission has been renamed this year—it was formerly the “EA Residency.”
+2024 will be the fifth year of this program, which grew out of the Engaging Artists Fellowship.
+The Commission was renamed last year to better reflect its purpose—it was previously called the “EA Residency.”
 While the EA Fellowship model supports the professional development of emerging public artists working at the intersections of art & social justice, the Commission provides a platform for early career socially-engaged artists to present their work in a public space.